ArpitxGit/Domain-Service-On-Polygon/README.md

 ### What is ENS?
 It stands for Ethereum Name Service.
 They created the ```.eth``` domain.
 So I'm making a smaller version of ENS on the polygon blockchain: letting you buy a domain NFT and point it to anything you want.
 It's awesome cause, smart contract makes any data universal as it is stored on blockchain.

+### Using Hardhat,
+It let us quickly compile smart contracts and test them locally.
+Requirements :: **node/npm**